 Listening to your body and giving it what it needs when it needs it will improve your health and how you perform on your job and at home.
 A NASA sleep study found that a nap of just 40 minutes resulted in 100% increased alertness and 34% improved performance.
 Just don’t nap too late in the day because it may impact your ability to get a good night’s sleep by disrupting your sleep patterns.

 Drink your water.

 Drinking water is essential to good health, there’s no denying it.
 Yet most Americans are dehydrated.
-Even low-level dehydration can cause digestion problems, headache, migraine, impaired cognitive function, obesity and more.
+Even low-level dehydration can cause digestion problems, headaches, migraine, impaired cognitive function, obesity, and more.
 You get about 20% to 30% of your water intake from the food you eat – provided it is relatively healthy with plenty of fresh fruits and vegetables.
-The remaining 70% to 80% of your fluid comes from actual fluid intake such as water, tea, and other beverages.
+The remaining 70% to 80% of your fluid comes from actual fluid intakes such as water, tea, and other beverages.
 Caffeine can cause dehydration so opt for caffeine-free teas.
 Also, watch your soda consumption.
 Most are loaded with sugar and sodium and are not conducive to properly hydrating the body.

 Taking time for your health is one of the best things you can do for yourself.
 When you’re taking care of everything and everyone else, make sure you take time for yourself.
 Sometimes that means hiring an expert health coach to help you along the way like IAW member, Georgina Salgado Chavez.
 She spent over 10 years studying traditional and alternative approaches to wellness and is a published author of a weight loss book you can buy here.